DLR-SC/gitlab2prov/docs/README.md

 This document contains a brief explanation for each model.
 This includes, but is not limited to, a reference table for each PROV element of a model that defines which attributes are attached to the element.
+Reference tables for qualified relations, i.e. relations that with attached attributes, are also provided.

+This document uses the Cypher query language notation to denote relationships/relations.
+The following ASCII art based notation represents a directed relation `r` of type `R` between the vertices `S` and `T`.

+`(S)-[r:R]->(T)`

 ## Git: Addition of a File

 ![Addition of a File.](./svgs/git_commit_model_add.svg)

 This model captures the addition of a new file to the git repository of a GitLab project by a git commit.

 The model includes all human actors involved in the process.
 In this case these actors are the author and the committer of the git commit represented as agents in the model.
 The author represents the user that originally wrote the code contained in the commit.
 The committer represents the user that committed the code on behalf of the author.
 Committer and author can be the same person but do not have to be.

 The commit aswell as all of its parents are captured as activities.